23.11.2020

 • As main reports, we selected the following reports with a set of filters:

-• The only problem encountered during the set up was the integration with third-party resources within the CRM form.
-That is a technical solution that we could not provide them at the testing stage.
+• The only issue encountered during the setup was the integration with third-party resources inside the CRM form.
+This was a technical solution that we were unable to provide at the testing stage.

 Ideas

-• We decided to develop an integration within the questionnaire with the client’s resources using the iFrame web element.
-We promised to give them access to the new form with a working iFrame in the next 2 weeks.
+• It was decided to develop integration within the CRM form with the client’s resources using a web element (iFrame).
+We promised to provide access to the new form with a functioning iFrame within the next two weeks.

 What the Client Received

-• Reports and briefings (both automated and manual), providing comprehensive information on key performance indicators.
+• Reports and dashboards (both automated and manual) providing comprehensive information on key performance indicators.

-• An automated system to handle (invalid requests) from clients on the portal, reducing the percentage of lost requests.
+• An automated workflow that processes invalid applications received from the client portal, reducing the percentage of lost leads.

-• Strict assignment of responsibility to the client in case of conversation transfer, which enhances agent motivation in seeing requests through to completion.
+• Strict assignment of a responsible operator to each client in case of call transfer, increasing operator motivation to complete applications properly.

-• Q: Is there a way to set up backup telephony that would pick up calls and process invalid requests if the main one is out of order?
+Q: Is it possible to configure backup telephony that would take over calls and process invalid applications if the primary system fails?

-• A: Yes, each connected SIP provider separately indicates the directions and cost of calls.
-Prices can be set either conditionally (for prioritizing one telephony over another) or literally (to calculate telephony costs using a cost report in Oki-Toki)
+A: Yes.
+For each connected SIP provider, call routes and pricing are configured separately.
+Prices can be set conditionally (for prioritizing one telephony provider over another) or literally (for calculating telephony costs using the expense report in Oki-Toki).

-• A: There’s probably an upper limit, but it’s pretty much unreachable.
-The main condition for multiple projects running simultaneously is the presence of a sufficient number of telephone lines and agents.
+A: There is likely a theoretical limit, but it is practically unreachable.
+The key requirement for running multiple projects simultaneously is having a sufficient number of phone lines and operators.

-• Q: What is a subscription fee?
-What does it include?
+Q: What is included in the subscription fee?

-• A: The subscription fee includes the ability to make outgoing calls, basic internal storage for audio recordings (10GB), CRM, Report storage, access to the administrative interface, etc.
+A: The subscription fee includes: the ability to make outbound calls; basic internal storage for audio recordings (10GB); CRM functionality; report data storage; access to the administrative interface, etc.

 Rate the news: